Leaf-Agriculture/docs/docs/operations_sample_output.md

 ### Sample Summary response

-You can move through the three tabs below to see a sample of how Leaf returns each of the operation types.
+You can move through the four tabs below to see a sample of how Leaf returns each of the operation types.

 <Tabs